This is when you know you're in the country. |

 8. Teachers have sent us unsolicited employment applications.
 Word is spreading.

-choose to go home early or stay and
+Free day before vacation.
+The kids could choose to go home early or stay and play.
+Most stayed. |

 1. The plantation is now employing 60 people, 60 happy people who now have steady work.